LizGoro90/db-tour/tutorials/queries/05/README.md

-# Debugging
+# Debug

-Logging is pretty useful when debugging a query.
-To enable on-screen logging
+Logging is pretty useful for finding errors in your code.
+To enable it, use:
-use:

 ```go
 sess.SetLogging(true)